Open-Sourced-Olaf/NalaNet/README.md

+# About
+`Nalanet` is a permissioned blockchain network built on top of Hypeledger Fabric that aims to provide safer and more accurate decentralized storage of information on land ownership in Rwanda.
 # Origin Story
 Rwanda is a bit of a magical place!
 Awesome place to call home.
 I am a little biased of course.
 That being said, however, land ownership has been traditionally a major source of interpersonal conflicts.
 How do you know who owns what land?
 What happens when someone rightly or falsely claims that a piece of land belongs to them?
 For a long time, there were paper certificates.
 But those could easily be forged, leading to even more conflicts and court cases.
 I hope that's starting to sound like a serious data problem.
 If not yet, I will define it more concretely.